 countries is that although there may plentiful supplies of food in the world for everyone's need; politics, greed and indifference all too often stand in the way of getting surplus food to where it is often desperately

 There is more though for nutritionists reckon that the same amount of people again suffer from a hidden hunger - a lack of sufficient micronutrients which are vitamins and minerals that support physical and mental health.
-As a result 24,000 people die every day from malnutrition and hunger-related diseases - many of them children under 5.
+As a result, in our world today, 21,000 people die every day from malnutrition and hunger-related diseases - many of them children under 5.
 That means that the lack of food/malnutrition kills more children in the world today than any infectious diseases, war or natural disasters yet it remains a 'silent emergency' arousing little public concern until the next emergency is thrust onto our TV screens.

 The changes needed, say experts, are for the government to restrain the food industry by taxing fizzy drinks/fast food, removing vending machines from schools and taking junk food out of hospitals and government offices.
 And you and me need to cut down on portions!
 At the same time we should try leaving our cars at home more and walk or cycle to our intended destination.
 The average car journey is only 8 miles with 25% of these journeys less than a mile.
 And for those already using public buses why not start by walking to the next bus stop and then, in a week, the next one after that!